 Many of us today rue the general decline in musical culture and literacy.
 In a small way we believe we are reversing that trend with this online virtual journal and blog.
-If you have looked in the Boston Globe or Boston Phoenix calendars for guidance on what concert to attend, or looked in those papers for a review of a concert you have attended, you will no doubt share our frustration.
+If you have looked in the Boston Globe or the late Boston Phoenix calendars for guidance on what concert to attend, or looked in those papers for a review of a concert you have attended, you will no doubt share our frustration.
 Although what coverage there is in these papers is estimable, there is not enough of it.
 Due to limitations of staff and ink, probably fewer than 10 percent of the area’s concerts are reviewed and probably fewer than one half are listed.

 Our aim with The Boston Musical Intelligencer is to list every classical music concert in greater Boston (within Route 128) for the regular season, and in summer to expand coverage to include venues throughout New England.
 We also review as many concerts as possible, especially those our editors deem most unjustly neglected by the print media.
 Our reviewers are drawn from Boston’s most distinguished musicians, composers, music academics and musically literate listeners.
 Reviews and articles are professionally edited before publication.
 We invite participation from readers in our moderated but un-edited comment area.